Vexen Crabtree's Satanism Site:

-1525 Satanists were counted in the UK 2001 Census, despite "extensive coverage in the media"1.
-The numbers of Satanists is notoriously difficult to estimate.
-Most Satanic groups are informal, temporary and ad-hoc (so 'congregation' numbers cannot be counted), and the mainstream Church of Satan does not publish membership numbers but also many Satanists are not members of the Church of Satan.
+1893 Satanists were counted in the UK's National Census of 2011 despite "extensive coverage in the media"1 which make some suspect that numbers are higher.
+The number of Satanists is notoriously difficult to estimate.
+Most Satanic groups are informal, temporary and ad-hoc (so 'congregation' numbers cannot be counted), and the mainstream Church of Satan does not publish membership numbers.
+Also, many Satanists are not members of the Church of Satan.
 Hence, estimates of numbers of Satanists have varied wildly according to authors' imaginations and paranoias.
 In 2001 and 2002 I enquired at London Satanists meetings and found that only half identified themselves as a Satanist on the census.
-Others put "Atheist" or even Christian denominations as their religion.
+Others put "atheist" or even Christian denominations as their religion.
 This is a significant under-representation.
-Therefore, an estimate of 3050 would be sensible2.
+As 1525 were counted in the 2001 Census, an estimate of 3050 seems sensible.
+Now in 2011, with slight growth in terms of percent of the population since 2001, an estimate of 3850 seems sensible2.

 Book CoverAs a rule, LaVey doesn't disclose membership figures.
 "If it's too low, we would be perceived as insignificant, and if it was too high we'd be considered too much of a threat and there would be reason to destroy us. [...]
 Besides, after 25 years, it would be very difficult to calculate our membership.
 Members are lifetime members; they don't have to pay any renewal fees every year so we have had a cumulative increase since 1966."
 Tom Wedge explains this phenomenon in his 1987 book, The Satan Hunter: "However, it must be realized that the great preponderance of the followers of the Church of Satan have never formally made an effort to actually 'join' the church.